ritza-co/bryntum-supabase-gantt-starter/Bryntum-gantt-supabase-react-blog.md

   }
 )
 ```
 The Deno runtime has access to the environment variables of your Supabase instance.
-Using the `SUPABASE_URL` and `SUPABASE_ANON_KEY`, along with authorization headers which were recieved from the request, a Supabase client is created that will be used to interact with your database.
+Using the `SUPABASE_URL` and `SUPABASE_ANON_KEY`, along with authorization headers which will be received from the request, a Supabase client is created that will be used to interact with your database.

 Then add a few constants that you will need:
 ```ts